RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 <https://open.rocket.chat/channel/gsoc2019>

-Open soruce contributions from students have already reach an all time high, with over ONE HUNDRED AND THIRTY students signed up for our real-time contribution tracking leaderboard:
+Open source contributions from students have already reach an all time high, with over ONE HUNDRED AND THIRTY students signed up for our real-time contribution tracking leaderboard:

 <https://gsoc.rocket.chat/>